Table of Contents

 Units should refer to other relevant University policies regarding leaves for University employees, including graduate assistants.
 If the student is not a University employee, units are encouraged to make reasonable efforts to accommodate requests for leaves related to illness, death, the birth or adoption of a child, or voluntary military service.

-Units should make every effort to reinstate a student following a leave of absence and should provide appropriate advising to help reintegrate the student to the graduate program.
+Units should make every effort to reinstate a student following a college-approved leave of absence and should provide appropriate advising to help reintegrate the student to the graduate program.

 - How are the start- and return-dates for a leave of absence determined?